 Whenever a crisis befalls an energy company, there is bound to be a negative business impact.
 Disrupted service means key stakeholders are left without the fuel they rely on and need.
 The operations and financial teams must work to ensure that the company manages the ensuing damage swiftly by preparing for costs associated with repair and rebuild efforts and determining how insurance and business continuity plans will affect the bottom line.
 Resources must be thoughtfully and appropriately allocated to mitigate as much loss as possible and eventually return to expected service levels.
 Collective and consistent access to real-time information, across critical business functions and processes, can help teams mobilize in a synchronized fashion to mitigate damage – in terms of safety to persons and assets, financial impacts, and brand reputation.

 Stay in Lock Step with Traders

-From an valuation perspective, energy stock traders need access to real-time information to anticipate a supply shortage so they can buy and sell as appropriate, staying ahead of market reaction and providing the best guidance to clients in managing their portfolios with the fewest losses possible.
+From a valuation perspective, energy traders need access to real-time information to anticipate a supply shortage so they can buy and sell as appropriate, staying ahead of market reaction and providing the best guidance to clients in managing their portfolios with the fewest losses possible.
 It is not only the crisis that impacts the financial markets, but there could also be any number of data points unearthed with real-time information that could become a trading signal, perhaps even providing a hidden upside position, and thus elevating one house above its competition.
 Detecting breaking news allows energy traders to be the first to know of market moving information, enabling them to make rapid decisions that protect their industry positions.